xiix0/scam/README.md

-Lay on, MacDuff, and curs'd be him who first cries, "Hold, enough!".
-		-- Shakespeare
+Do nothing unless you must, and when you must act -- hesitate.